The desktop firewall that remembers the different network you connect to.

 pip, they should be managed all right.
 Those are :

 - optional :

 completion to work.
 This can really prove handy when you're looking for a

 Once you have the required dependencies, install the package with :

 # pip install servicewall

 The firewall is disabled by default.
-To enable it now and at boot-time :
+To enable it, as root do

 (you indeed get the corresponding